Malik Azmani: Member of the European Parliament, 2019–present

 In October 2018, Azmani was (unopposed) elected as the official leading candidate for the VVD in the European Parliament elections.

 Following the elections, Azmani was part of a cross-party working group in charge of drafting the European Parliament's four-year work program on rule of law, borders and migration.

 In parliament, Azmani has since been serving as deputy chairman of the Renew Europe group, initially under the leadership of chairman Dacian Cioloș.
 He is also a member of the Committee on Civil Liberties, Justice and Home Affairs and a substitute member of the Committee on Foreign Affairs.
 In 2021, he joined the parliament's working group on Frontex, led by Roberta Metsola.
 Since 2021, Azmani has been part of the Parliament's delegation to the Conference on the Future of Europe.

 In addition to his committee assignments, Azmani is part of the Parliament's delegations for relations with the Maghreb countries and the Arab Maghreb Union as well as to the Parliamentary Assembly of the Union for the Mediterranean.
 He is also a member of the European Parliament Intergroup on LGBT Rights.

 As deputy leader of Renew Europe, Azmani took over leadership of the group for two weeks in January 2024 when Stéphane Séjourné stepped down from the European Parliament to serve as Minister for Europe and Foreign Affairs in France.
 Azmani decided to not apply for the permanent chairmanship.
 Newspaper Trouw reported that his potential candidacy was controversial due to the VVD's willingness to negotiate with the right-wing populist Party for Freedom as part of the 2023–2024 cabinet formation.
 He was re-elected in June 2024 as the VVD's lead candidate, when the party won four seats.
 Azmani was succeeded as deputy leader by Billy Kelleher, but he remained part of Renew Europe's bureau.
 He has also served as vice president of the ALDE Party, and his focus in the parliament is on justice, security, migration, and foreign affairs.

+Azmani became the lead negotiator on the controversial Returns Regulation, a proposal to allow European Member States to send failed asylum seekers to be processed in third countries outside of the European Union without the explicit consent of the returnees.
+The proposal was built on previous unsuccessful attempts to establish 'return hubs' such as the United Kingdom's Rwanda asylum plan and a previous agreement between Italy and Albania.
+The negotiations saw one of the first times the political centre in the European Parliament openly negotiated with the extreme right wing, breaking a long-standing tradition of the cordon sanitaire.